Introduction: The Big Five

 - You probably get energized by, and are interested, in new experiences.

-- You’re interested in ideas, new cultures, new foods, new ideas, new places, new technologies, and you care about how the world works.
+- You’re interested in ideas, new cultures, new foods, new places, new technologies, and you care about how the world works.

 - So you’re very curious and you always look for new things to learn.